bxparks/AUniter/jenkins/README.md

 * 'Setup': checkout source from github
 * 'Verify Examples': verify `AceButton/examples/*` compile
 * 'Verify Tests': verify `AceButton/examples/*` compile
-* 'Test': upload `AceButton/tests/*Test` to an Arduino Nano board connected to `/dev/ttyACM0`, run the AUnit tests, and verify that they pass or fail
+* 'Test': upload `AceButton/tests/*Test` to an Arduino UNO board connected to `/dev/ttyACM0`, run the AUnit tests, and verify that they pass or fail

 Normally, you would first verify that the `auniter.sh --test` works successfully when you run it on the commmand line.
 If it works on the command line, then Jenkins should be able to use the same command in the `Jenkinsfile`.

 ## Inside the Jenkinsfile